 Ebola, or Ebola virus disease, is a highly contagious and potentially deadly illness caused by ebolaviruses.
 It has gained worldwide attention because of severe outbreaks in Central and West Africa.
-Ebola can devastate communities, but it is possible to reduce its spread and impact through better understanding, prevention, and coordinated efforts.
+While Ebola can devastate families and communities, it is possible to reduce its spread and impact through prevention, early detection, and coordinated efforts.

 Ebola virus disease: Facts, FAQs, and how to help